Bank Statement Loans | Traditional Home Loans |

 The easiest way to get bank statements is to download them from your bank’s online portal.
 You should easily be able to sign in and find them.
 However, if for some reason you can’t, you can contact your bank and have them mailed to you.

 For all home loans, lenders need to verify your income before approval.
 In the case of bank statement loans, bank statements are used as income verification instead of W2s and your tax return.
 Typically, bank statement mortgage loans require 12 or 24 months’ worth of bank statements.
-However, in some cases, you may be able to get approved with only two month’s worth of bank statements.
 One of our loan officers will then manually review your bank statements and verify the information with your bank.

 Because of this alternative income-verification method, bank statement mortgages have become a popular option for self-employed individuals whose W2s and tax returns would not accurately reflect their full income.

 Refinancing your home loan allows you to turn your home’s equity into cash in some cases.
-Those with existing mortgage loans may be able to refinance their loan with bank statements with a cash-out refinance.
+Those with existing mortgage loans may be able to refinance their loan with bank statements with a cash-out refinance or HELOAN.

 This option allows you to leverage the equity in your home in exchange for cash, which you can then use to pay off debts or other major expenses.
-In most cases, borrowers can have a cash-out refinance loan matching up to 80% of the value of their property.
+In most cases, borrowers can have a cash-out refinance loan matching up to 80% of the value of their property (or up to 85% with a HELOAN).

 When lenders are reviewing your bank statements to determine whether they can approve you for a loan they are looking for the following information: